Florida Keys, USA – Travel Review

 For the less intrepid or athletic, fear not: the wonders of the deep are not beyond your reach.
 Nearby John Pennekamp Coral Reef State Park hosts a glorious glass bottom boat ride.
 It allows sedentary day trippers a long, intimate and mesmerising view of the deep, plus an underwater thrill-a-minute.

 Key Largo isn’t pretty.
 At least, not at first glance.
-Such is the streamlined nature of the island (and, in fact, most of the Keys) that the Overseas Highway is your first impression.
-Closely followed by the blocky roadside eateries and billboards.
+Such is the streamlined nature of the island (and, in fact, most of the Keys) that the Overseas Highway is your first impression, closely followed by the blocky roadside eateries and billboards.
 Much of the beauty lies hidden from view, down discreet side roads or behind plantation-style restaurants or saved for the private pleasure of the residents of the numerous mini resorts.
 Or, indeed, it lies about two-miles offshore.
 Underneath the waves in that teeming coral reef.
-All of which makes Key Largo an activity seeker’s paradise – especially if you have webbed feet.
+All of which makes Key Largo an activity seeker’s paradise.

 “Let the kids run free”